Magister equitum: Origin

 In the time of the Roman Kingdom, the king himself would lead the cavalry into battle, or else delegate this authority to his chief advisor, the Tribune of the Celeres, the cavalry unit that also served as the king's personal bodyguard.
 The last person to hold this position was Lucius Junius Brutus, nephew of Lucius Tarquinius Superbus, the seventh and final King of Rome.
 After the rape of Lucretia, it was Brutus who, in his capacity as Tribune of the Celeres, convened the comitia, and brought about the abrogation of the king's imperium.
 Following the expulsion of Tarquin, Brutus, whom the comitia elected one of the first consuls, (Note: Although it is traditional to refer to Brutus and all of his successors as consuls, their formal title was probably praetor until the institution of a third, subordinate praetorship in 366 BC.) commanded the cavalry in the Battle of Silva Arsia, where he fell, BC 509.

 In the early years of the Republic, no attempt was made to reconstitute the office of Tribune of the Celeres; the supreme military authority was vested in the consuls.
 In keeping with the principle that no one man should hold the full power of the Roman state, it was possible to appeal the decisions of one consul to the other.
-But in the ninth year of the Republic, war appeared imminent with both the Latin League, led by the exiled king's son-in-law, Octavius Mamilius, and the Sabines, with whom the Romans had fought in both 505 and 503 BC.
+However, in the ninth year of the Republic, war appeared imminent with both the Latin League, led by the exiled king's son-in-law, Octavius Mamilius, and the Sabines, with whom the Romans had fought in 505 and 503 BC.
 At the same time, there was suspicion that the consuls harbored royalist sympathies.
 In the face of this panic, the Romans resolved to appoint a praetor maximus, or dictator, as the office came to be called, from whom there should be no right of appeal, for the duration of the emergency.